mochoabuilds/Blunt-Coffee-index/README.md

 # INTRODUCTION

-* This repository contains the price data, code for calculations and a web app.
+* This repository contains price data, calculations and a newsy web app.

 # DATA COLLECTION & CALCULATIONS

 * My research collects blunt/coffee prices, dates and locations from 200+ neighborhood shops during 10 to 14 day intervals.
 I then teach a system to learn how this data correlates with various outcomes.
-My goal is to estimate the probability a shop would price a blunt/coffee above the city and/or neighborhood median.
+Logistic regression calculates the log-odds of a categorical response being "true".
+The goal is to show how increases/decreases in price are associated with change in the log-odds of a variable.

 # INPUT DATA